 Put down your remote control.
 Throw out your TV Guide.
 Put away your jacket.
 There’s no need to go outside.
 Well, there is a need to go outside on Wednesday, April 4.
 Yes, that’s the night we’re teaching poodles how to fly screening the classic 1989 “Weird Al” Yankovic film UHF at Milwaukee’s Avalon Theater.
 The movie starts at 7 p.m.
 Tickets are $5, and can be purchased here.
 Milwaukee Record, Avalon Theater, and UHF: It’s the reason movies were invented.

 A film that originally tested well with audiences but flopped upon release (it was up against little flicks like Batman, Indiana Jones And The Last Crusade, and Ghostbusters II), UHF has since gone on to become a bona fide cult classic.
 And now you’ll be able to experience its zany brilliance on the big screen: Watch as George Newman (Yankovic) struggles to save a fly-by-night UHF station!
 Thrill as janitor Stanley Spadowski (Michael Richards) takes the world by storm with his firehose-happy Stanley Spadowski’s Clubhouse!
 Jeer as diabolical Channel 8 owner R.J.
 Fletcher (Kevin McCarthy) schemes to put George and friends out of business!
 Recite every single word of the Gandhi II, Conan The Librarian, and Spatula City commercials!
+And, immediately following the movie, stop by The Vanguard for an Al-themed DJ spin and more tasty surprises!
 Hope you enJOY it!